Applying for a building warrant

 - We will notify you once your application has been registered - within 3 working days.

-- We will assess your application within 20 working days or notify you if this is not possible.
-It is important to understand that 20 days is for the initial assessment, this is not the time to obtain a warrant as further details/ clarification is often required from you so obtaining a warrant can be considerably longer - so factor this in to your work programme.
+- We will endeavour to assess your application within 20 working days.
+It is important to understand that is for the initial assessment, not the time to obtain a warrant.
+Generally further details/ clarification is required, so obtaining a warrant can be considerably longer - factor this in to your work programme.

 - It is an offence against the Building (Scotland) Act 2003 to start work without warrant, where one is required.
 If you have inadvertently started before applying, you must declare this on the application form and cease building operations until such time as the warrant is approved.